AshleyYakeley/Truth/mkdocs/docs/index.md

 ## Type System

 Pinafore implements Stephen Dolan's Algebraic Subtyping, an extension of Hindley-Milner to allow subtyping.
-Subtyping relationships ("every P is a Q") are part of how people tend to naturally organise information, making the representation of information in the type system more natural.
+Subtyping relationships (`P <: Q`, or "every P is a Q") are part of how people tend to naturally organise information, making the representation of information in the type system more natural.
+Hindley-Milner is the type system that languages such as ML and Haskell are based on, though extended in different ways.

 ## Storage